Itzraj786iul/FUTURE_DS_03/README.md

 # 🚦 Road Accident Analysis Dashboard - Task 3

-This repository contains the deliverables for **Task ** of the **Future Interns Data Science & Analytics** internship .
+This repository contains the deliverables for the **Future Interns Data Science & Analytics** internship .
 The objective of this task was to analyze road accident data to identify high-risk locations, understand causes, and discover trends that can guide safety improvements.

 ## 📊 Project Objective